Tanu-2525/AutoGluon-Prediction-Project/readme.md

-# Report: Predict Bike Sharing Demand with AutoGluon Solution
+# Predict Bike Sharing Demand with AutoGluon Solution
-#### Tanu Tomar

 ## Initial Training
-### What did you realize when you tried to submit your predictions?
-What changes were needed to the output of the predictor to submit your results?
 In the spirit of machine learning's guiding principle, "garbage in, garbage out," I encountered some interesting insights while attempting to submit predictions.Machine learning models rely heavily on the quality of the data they are trained on.
 In this specific case, the AutoGluon library reported a root mean squared error (RMSE) of -0.68, which initially indicated a good performing model.
 However, when I submitted predictions without any data preprocessing, the Kaggle competition score turned out to be quite low.
 This highlighted the importance of data preparation in achieving accurate predictions.
 The low Kaggle score suggested that the model, despite its decent RMSE, wasn't able to understand the training data correctly.